biolab/scorange-hugo/content/blog/Linage Differentiation.md

 image = "/blog_img/2019-05-10/linage_cover.png"
 thumbImage = "/blog_img/2019-05-10/linage_cover_small.png"
 date = "2019-05-10"
-title = "Pinpointing Linage Differentiation in Human Preimplantation Embryotic Cells" hardLineBreak = true categories = ["PCA", "tSNE", "differentiation", "embryo", "linage", "clustering", "scatter plot"] joinLines = false author = "Iva Černoša" shortExcerpt = "Combine clustering and time component to pinpoint the time of trophectoderm (TE) and inner cell mass (ICM) differentiation in human preimplantation embryotic cells" longExcerpt = "Combine clustering and time component to pinpoint the time of trophectoderm (TE) and inner cell mass (ICM) differentiation in human preimplantation embryotic cells and recreate a part of study by Petropoulos et al. (Cell, 2016)"
+title = "Pinpointing Lineage Differentiation in Human Preimplantation Embryotic Cells" hardLineBreak = true categories = ["PCA", "tSNE", "differentiation", "embryo", "lineage", "clustering", "scatter plot"] joinLines = false author = "Iva Černoša" shortExcerpt = "Combine clustering and time component to pinpoint the time of trophectoderm (TE) and inner cell mass (ICM) differentiation in human preimplantation embryotic cells" longExcerpt = "Combine clustering and time component to pinpoint the time of trophectoderm (TE) and inner cell mass (ICM) differentiation in human preimplantation embryotic cells and recreate a part of study by Petropoulos et al. (Cell, 2016)"
 +++
 Embryonic development has been well studied in mouse models but our knowledge of this process in the human embryo is rudimentary.
-Here we will take a closer look at TE-ICM maturation during the first 7 days of human development to help with the assessment of the degree of conservation between the mouse and human blastocyst formation.
+Here we will take a closer look at trophectoderm and inner cell mass maturation during the first 7 days of human development to help with the assessment of the degree of conservation between the mouse and human blastocyst formation.

 We will be using the same single cell data from human preimplantation embryos as in the previous <a href=”https://singlecell.biolab.si/blog/x-and-y-chromosome-in-embryos/”>blog</a>.
 The data was published by <a href=” https://www.cell.com/fulltext/S0092-8674(16)30280-X”>Petropoulos <i> et al. </i> </a>and is deposited in ArrayExpress database under the accession number <a href=”https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3929/”>E-MTAB-3929</a>.
 <br>